bibermann/biberconf/README.md

 The `install_or_update.sh` script is designed to safely integrate your current configurations into your customized repository and automatically rebases your branch on remote updates.

 Before replacing any configuration files with symlinks, a backup gets comitted into your custom branch for each file.
 At any time you can uninstall or re-install Biberconf.
-When unsinstalling, the configuration files under `user-backup/` are restored.
+When uninstalling, your previous configuration files are restored.

 ## Requirements